sahara101/Movie-Roulette/README.md

 Press the ```TURN ON DEVICE``` button and select your ```LGTV (webOS)```.
 A magic packet will be sent and the TV will turn on.
 Accept the new connection.
 This will store the connection details in the container.

 # Troubleshooting
+## Plex
 Issue: Pressing the WATCH button does not show any client.

-- Check above Plex and Plex client config.
+- Plex: Check above Plex and Plex client config.
 Restart your client.
 - If Plex API does not find any players, neither will this App.
 You can get a list of active clients using:
 ```
 curl -X GET "http://PLEXIP:32400/clients?X-Plex-Token=PLEXTOKEN"
 ```
 - (Apple TV) Plex Apple TV is buggy and often it forgets it has the ```Advertise as player``` option active.
 You will need to deactivate it, force close the app, start the app and activate the option again, restart Plex app.
 - (Apple TV) You will need to deactivate the option, logoff and force close the app.
 Start the app, skip login and activate the option.
 Then you can login back.
+## Jellfin
+- Jellyfin: The client you expect does not support cast.

+# General
 Issue: Pressing the WATCH button does nothing.

 - Check the docker logs, if you get an access denied error, check your Plex Token, it might've changed.